Dileeppalani/terraform-oci/README.md

 # terraform-oci #
-Build Oracle OCI environments with Terraform
+Build Oracle OCI environments with Terraformm

 This repository contains simple and easy-to-use examples of configurations on Oracle Cloud that can be spun up using Terraform.